connor-roberts/100-days-of-code/README.md

 const myPrintMessage = myFunction() myPrintMessage()

-// output: "This is a message
+// "This is a message"
 ```

 ### Key takeaways